mirrorwarp/scratch.gui/README.md

-scratch-gui modified for use in [TurboWarp](https://turbowarp.org/)
+scratch-gui modified for use in [MirrorWarp](https://mirrorwarp.org/)

 ## Setup

-See https://docs.turbowarp.org/development/getting-started to setup the complete TurboWarp environment.
+See https://docs.mirrorwarp.org/development/getting-started to setup the complete MirrorWarp environment.

 If you just want to play with the GUI then it's the same process as upstream scratch-gui.

 ## License

-TurboWarp's modifications to Scratch are licensed under the GNU General Public License v3.0.
+MirrorWarp's modifications to Scratch are licensed under the GNU General Public License v3.0.
 See LICENSE or https://www.gnu.org/licenses/ for details.

 The following is the original license for scratch-gui, which we are required to retain.
 This is NOT the license of this project.